Energy related investments and fossil fuels

 University Council’s review of energy related investments

 In 2015, the University of Oxford’s Council, assisted by the SRIRC, carried out an extensive review of energy related investments.
-This involved a wide consultation across the across the University, and Council’s findings are here: Council’s statement
+This involved a wide consultation across the University, and Council’s findings are here: Council’s statement

 Coal and oils sands – specific investment restrictions